top of page

 “The coin isn’t just a reminder — it’s a call to action,” I said.
 “When anxiety strikes, take one step forward, no matter how small.”

-Progress happens when we refuse to let challenges break us — or send us running back to old short-term fixes.
-For me, that used to mean drinking and hiding from my emotions.
+Progress happens when we refuse to let challenges break us — or send us running back to old, short-term fixes.
+For me, that once meant drinking and hiding from my emotions.
 But every time I reached for my Warrior Coin instead, I was reminded that I had another choice: to take one small, intentional action that moved me forward.

-Sometimes that step is as simple as taking a walk, sending one email, or writing a single sentence.
-It doesn’t have to be a big step — because every small step is proof that anxiety doesn’t win when you are moving forward.
+Sometimes that step is as simple as taking a short walk, sending one email, or writing a single sentence.
+It doesn’t have to be a big move — because every small step is proof that anxiety doesn’t win when you keep moving.

 Minion's Takeaway:

 “Exactly,” I said.
 “Instead of trying to tackle everything at once, focus on just one task.
-Maybe clean one lab table or organize one gadget.
-Each small step forward helps you take back controland reduces anxiety.”
+Clean one lab table.
+Organize one gadget.
+Each small step helps you take back control — and that’s how anxiety starts to lose its grip.”

 “Yes, you are,” I said, clapping him on the shoulder.